 How a Lawyer Can Help If the Police in Utah Failed to Read Your Rights

 If your rights were not read, our lawyers will make a motion to exclude any statements made after the arrest or the beginning of the custodial interrogation as a result of it being the “fruit of poisonous tree.”
 If this motion is granted and your statements were the main evidence in the case, the prosecutor may be inclined to simply drop the charges.
 If other evidence remains but it is weak, we may be able to work out a deal with the prosecutor, such as entering a plea in abeyance, having the charge downgraded to something less serious, like from murder to manslaughter, or the prosecutor recommending a lenient sentence in exchange for you pleading guilty.
 If the prosecutor does not offer a satisfactory deal or you simply are not interested in taking one, our skilled trial attorneys are ready and able to fight for your innocence at trial, where your statements after the arrest or interrogation will not be admissible.

 If the Police Did Not Read Your Rights to You, Consult with Our Skilled Utah Attorneys Today

 In many cases where there is other evidence that is overwhelming, a failure by the officers to read you the Miranda warnings immediately after an arrest may not matter much in the end.
 However, in other cases, it can lead to your charges being downgraded or dismissed outright.
-This is why it is vital that you contact a skilled criminal defense attorney like those at Overson Law, PLLC anytime you find yourself in a situation where you believe the police did not follow procedure and explain your rights to you.
+This is why it is vital that you contact a skilled Utah criminal defense attorney like those at Overson & Bugden anytime you find yourself in a situation where you believe the police did not follow procedure and explain your rights to you.
 Contact us today at (801) 758-2287 for a free consultation.